sandersn/manual/Assignability.md

 Structural assignability is an feature of Typescript that most languages do not have.
 But it's expensive: it's actually the last assignability check because it's so slow and painstaking.
-Simple equality is actually the first check!
+Simple equality is the first check!
 Structural assignability functions as a fallback when all other kinds of assignability have failed to return true.

-Structural assignability applies to anything that actually properties and signatures: classes, interfaces, and object literal types, basically.
+Structural assignability applies to anything that has properties and signatures: classes, interfaces, and object literal types, basically.
 Intersection types also check structural assignability if no other comparison works.